hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

   - `proofType` - Required string.
 The proof type used for the proof.
 Should match suites registered in the [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/#signature-suites).
   - `proofPurpose` - Optional string, default `assertionMethod`.
 The proof purpose used for the proof.
 Should match proof purposes registered in the [Linked Data Proofs Specification](https://w3c-ccg.github.io/ld-proofs/#proof-purpose).
   - `created` - Optional string, default current system time.
 The date and time of the proof (with a maximum accuracy in seconds).
   - `challenge` - Optional string.
 A challenge to include in the proof.
-SHOUlD be provided by the requesting party of the credential (=holder).
+SHOULD be provided by the requesting party of the credential (=holder).
   - `domain` - Optional string.
 The intended domain of validity for the proof.
   - `credentialStatus` - Optional object.
 The credential status mechanism to use for the credential.
 Omitting the property indicates the issued credential will not include a credential status.
     - `type` - Required string.
 Credential status method type to use for the credential.
 Should match status method registered in the [Verifiable Credential Extension Registry](https://w3c-ccg.github.io/vc-extension-registry/#status-methods)